ScazLab/ScazLab.github.io/_posts/2020-08-31-KinectAzure.md

 The factory calibration do not seem to be ideal, if a hand--eye calibration or multi--azure calibration is needed, it may be necessary to recalibrate the device.

 To calibrate the device, please get the code from: <https://github.com/ScazLab/azure_customize_calibration>.
 The code is adapted from Kinect One's calibration code from: <https://github.com/code-iai/iai_kinect2/tree/master/kinect2_calibration>, since the two device uses similar techniques for depth perception.
 Therefore, the calibration instructions are very similar.
+A few changes are:

+1. To specify the board size, use `'*'` instead of `'x'`
+2. This is not really a change, but a note.
+If you launched multiple device, you need to specify which one you would like to calibrate, `master` or `sub`, which is the `ns` specificed in the launch file.
+If you just launched `driver.launch` without modification, then don't add `master` at the end.
+3. New functionality: you can specifiy the diplay image size by setting, for example, colorDispResize=0.65 so that the image is 0.65 of the original size of the color image, and irDispResize=0.5 of the size of the ir image.
+A number smaller than 1 means a smaller image, and a number larger than 1 means a larger image is wanted.
+4. New functionality: a simple mode has been added as the calibration mode.
+Originally, the intrinsics of the color and ir cameras need images different from the extrinsics calibration (e.g., sync).
+In the simple mode, the intrinsics of the calibration of the color and ir could use the images from sync, and no longer need additional images.
+This could make the calibration faster since less images are needed.
+However, this may lead to worse result.
+As the color and ir cameras may have different views, the images works for both cameras may lead to biased results for intrinsics calibration (e.g., certain part the color/ir images doesn't have points due to the different views between the two cameras).
+Therefore, if you need accurate calibration, the simple mode is **NOT** recommended. **WARNING: ONLY USE THE SIMPLE MODE IF YOU UNDERSTAND THE CONSEQUENCES.**

-Here are the commands that corresponds to the *Detailed Steps* in the kinect One instruction.
+Here are the commands that corresponds to the *Detailed Steps* in the kinect One instruction (e.g., use th original mode).

 0. To start the device, use the above code if you followed the this instructions, or just launch the `driver.launch` in Azure_Kinect_ROS_Driver if you only need to start one device.
 1. `mkdir ~/kinect_cal_data; cd ~/kinect_cal_data`
-2. `rosrun azure_calibration azure_calibration chess9*11*0.02 record color master`.
-Note: we use `*` instead of `x`.
-If you launched multiple device, you need to specify which one you would like to calibrate, `master` or `sub`, which is the `ns` specificed in the launch file.
-If you just launched `driver.launch` without modification, then don't add `master` at the end.
+2. `rosrun azure_calibration azure_calibration chess9*11*0.02 colorDispResize=0.65 record color master`.
 3. `rosrun azure_calibration azure_calibration chess9*11*0.02 calibrate color`
-4. `rosrun azure_calibration azure_calibration chess9*11*0.02 record ir master`
+4. `rosrun azure_calibration azure_calibration chess9*11*0.02 irDispResize=0.5 record ir master`
 5. `rosrun azure_calibration azure_calibration chess9*11*0.02 calibrate ir`
-6. `rosrun azure_calibration azure_calibration chess9*11*0.02 record sync master`
+6. `rosrun azure_calibration azure_calibration chess9*11*0.02 colorDispResize=0.65 irDispResize=0.5 record sync master`
 7. `rosrun azure_calibration azure_calibration chess9*11*0.02 calibrate sync`
 8. `rosrun azure_calibration azure_calibration chess9*11*0.02 calibrate depth`

+Here are the steps if you wish to use the simple mode:

+0. To start the device, use the above code if you followed the this instructions, or just launch the `driver.launch` in Azure_Kinect_ROS_Driver if you only need to start one device.
+1. `mkdir ~/kinect_cal_data; cd ~/kinect_cal_data`
+2. `rosrun azure_calibration azure_calibration chess9*11*0.02 colorDispResize=0.65 irDispResize=0.5 record sync master`
+3. `rosrun azure_calibration azure_calibration chess9*11*0.02 calibrate simple`.
+It will first calibrate the color camera, then the ir camera, then the extrinsics between the two, and then calibrate depth.

 Other tips I found useful for calibration:
 - <https://stackoverflow.com/questions/12794876/how-to-verify-the-correctness-of-calibration-of-a-webcam/12821056#12821056>